amitprabhudesai/msft-challenge-calendar/README.md

 ```

 ## New in this version
-First alpha-builds for the Calendar app.
+First release-candidate build for the Calendar app.
 Please view the
 [Changelog](https://github.com/amitprabhudesai/msft-challenge-calendar/blob/master/ChangeLog.md)
 for a complete list of additions, fixes, enhancements and
 open issues in the latest builds.